-Services that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP or Deductible applies.
-20% coinsurance for each specialist, if your doctor orders it to see if you need medical Medicare-covered service. treatment You pay these amounts until you reach the out-of-pocket maximum.
-Certain telehealth services, including: Primary Care Physician 0% - 20% coinsurance depending on the service.
-Services, Physician Specialist Services, Individual Sessions No coinsurance for Primary for Psychiatric Services, Group Sessions for Psychiatric Care Physician, Kidney Disease Services, Dialysis Services, Kidney Disease Education Education Services and Diabetes Services, and Diabetes Self-Management Training.
-Self-Management Training, • You have the option of getting these services through an other Telehealth Services have a in-person visit or by telehealth.
-If you choose to get one 20% coinsurance. of these services by telehealth, you must use a network You pay these amounts until you reach the out-of-pocket provider who offers the service by telehealth. maximum. • The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location
+- Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Individual Sessions for Psychiatric Services, Group Sessions for Psychiatric Services, Dialysis Services, Kidney Disease Education Services, and Diabetes Self-Management Training. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances